What Is Being Done

 Gangs And Related Criminal Activity Will Not Be Tolerated

 The traditional approach of the criminal justice system, focusing on the crime and not the criminal, is not effective in dealing with members of gangs.
 Therefore, it is the position of the law enforcement community to neither tolerate gangs nor their activity within their jurisdictions.
 All crimes committed by gangs or gang members should be investigated and when appropriate, charges should be filed.
 All contacts with suspected gang members or gang associates should be documented.
 Suspected gang related incidents or crimes that are reported as such need to be thoroughly investigated by the criminal justice system.

 The Stop Albuquerque Gangs Task Force is made up of street officers, investigators, instructors and support staff, all of whom were dedicated to eliminating or drastically reducing the gang and graffiti problem.
 It collects and reports information on all types of gangs and does not focus on any individual or gang solely because of ethnic or socioeconomic status.
 In response to increased gang activity, the Gang Task Force has created this website to keep Albuquerque a safe place to live and work.
 The website allows residents to report anonymous tips and suspicious criminal gang activities in an effort to thwart the threat.

-To disrupt and dismantle the most significant criminal gangs in Albuquerque and the surrounding area.
+Our Objective - To disrupt and dismantle the most significant and violent gangs in Albuquerque and surrounding area.